 The Quarrelsome House of Hanover

 Their dynasty ruled because they were Protestant and the remaining Stuarts were Catholic.
 The House of Hanover was seen as the least undesirable of the two choices.
-The new king and his heir’s activities threatened to destabilise Britain.
+The new king and his heir’s activities threatened to destabilize Britain.
 The politician Robert Walpole, who became the first Prime Minister of Britain in 1721, played a pivotal role in rescuing the Hanoverian men’s public standing.

-The Root Of The Rift
+The Root of the Rift

 It began with a show of spectacular hypocrisy from the unfaithfully married and bullying George senior or Georg Ludwig when he was still waiting to become the Elector of Hanover and Britain's throne wasn't even in his eye-line.
 He discovered that his wife of twelve years, his cousin Sophia Dorothea of Celle was possibly having an affair with a handsome Swedish soldier named Count Philip Christoph von Konigsmarck.
 Although they had completed their dynastic duty and had two children Sophia Dorothea felt as little love for George as he did for her.

 She was more popular and sociable than him, during an argument he had once been pulled away by servants as he attacked her.
 George was far happier in the arms of his mistress Melusine.
 (Ehrengard Melusine von der Schulenberg.)
 He placed restrictions on his wife so that he could be the focus of attention at events rather than her.
-Following tradition, he shouldn't have cared whether Sophia Dorothea was unfaithful or not given his record as a husband and her success as a diplomat at court.
+Following tradition, he shouldn't have cared whether Sophia Dorothea was unfaithful or not given his record as a husband and her success as a diplomat in court.
 He was incensed.

 Count Philip Christoph's Disappearance